infotiv-research/gokart-documentation/docs/issues-todo.md

 - ❌ OpenPilot

 	1- Delay

+	2- Speed is not controlled by OpenPilot yet

 - ✅ Documentation

 	1- ✅ PDF

 	2- ✅ Webpage

 - ✅ Thesis project to upgrade part, documentation, CI and machine learning